-Kayeleigh Sharp is a Ph.D. candidate in the Department of Anthropology (Archaeology) at Southern Illinois University.
-She has a Master’s degree in Anthropology/Archaeology from Southern Illinois University, Carbondale and a Bachelor’s degree in Anthropology/Archaeology from Metropolitan State College of Denver.
-She designed and directs the PIAZ archaeology project in the mid-Zaña Valley, Peru.
+Dr. Kayeleigh Sharp is an Instructional Development Specialist in the Center for Teaching Excellence and Adjunct Assistant Professor in the Department of Anthropology at Southern Illinois University.
+She received her Ph.D. from SIU, Carbondale.
+She is the director of the PIAZ archaeology project in the mid-Zaña Valley, Peru.
 Her research interests include prehistoric, historic and public archaeology in Peru and the Midwestern US.
-She has served as a curriculum developer for Educating with Evidence place-based education modules and developed online GIS and 3D-scanned artifact components that facilitate exploration, inquiry and engagement with archaeological topics.
+She has served as a curriculum developer for Educating with Evidence place-based education modules and developed online GIS and 3D-scanned artifact components that facilitate exploration, inquiry and engagement with archaeological topics

 SPAN-307B: Hispanic Culture at SIU